Skip to main content

 After removing what was harming you, this phase helps your body remember how to function normally again.

-You take VIP as a nasal spray (prescribed off-label for this use), supervised by your clinician.
+You take VIP as a nasal spray (prescribed off-label for this use), supervised by your provider.
 This phase represents the body finally getting to heal rather than just survive.
 Research has shown VIP therapy can correct inflammatory markers and restore function in patients who've completed the earlier phases.

 Common mistakes to avoid